 After this, if suitable and dependent on which mode of therapy can be offered, a standard session can be anywhere from 30 minutes to an hour, and may be conducted face to face, over the phone or even sometimes in groups.

 It’s important to say that having some level of anxiety throughout this whole process is completely common.
 However, know that whatever you have to say, your therapist is there, first and foremost, to listen.
 They’re trained extensively and are likely to have heard a lot of things in their time!

 Being honest about any apprehension or nervousness will hopefully help your therapist to put your mind at ease.

-Common Key Elements of a Cognitive Behavioural Therapy (CBT) Session
+Common Key Elements of a CBT Session

 - Catch up about your week